Cyclones Extend Affiliation Agreement with the Buffalo Sabres & Rochester Americans

 Stay tuned all off-season for updates on important events, player signings, promotion and ticketing information and MORE!
 Call (513) 421-PUCK for tickets and more information, and stay on top of all the latest team updates and information on Facebook, Twitter (@CincyCyclones), and Instagram, along with our website, www.cycloneshockey.com!

-- Cyclones Extend Affiliation Agreement with the Buffalo Sabres & Rochester Americans - Rochester Americans
+- Cyclones Extend Affiliation Agreement with the Buffalo Sabres & Rochester Americans - Cincinnati Cyclones

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.